techpauper/techpauper/README.md

-As my handle implies I'm a destitute technophile relying on the charity of open source to support my lifestyle of being an early adopter of AUTOMATION.
+As my handle implies I'm a destitute TECHNOPHILE relying on the charity of open source software to support my various business pursuits.
 If the subscription is FREE, it's for ME!
-However, my intention is not to remain TECHPAUPER,
-But to join the rarified air of TECHBARON!
+However, my intention is not to remain TECHPAUPER, but to join the rarified air of TECHBARON!